enlore/cognition-kit/README.md

     npm install
     gulp

 and you'll be off to the races.
+You can install `cognition-kit` globally and use it, too.

 ## Optionally